influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 Note that this task on success or failure returns no status or additional messages.
 To verify the result use the `list tasks` command.

-**[reload](javascript:void())** &ndash; When troubleshooting a task it may be useful to stop it and then start it again.
+**reload**  When troubleshooting a task it may be useful to stop it and then start it again.
 This command will disable and then enable one or more tasks.
 It takes the following form:

 ```
 kapacitor reload <TASK_ID>...